Font Licensing

 • Merchandise Design

-Web License grants the right to use the font on a website and the license cost is calculated based on the average monthly number of views your website receives.
-Web license can be used for the following purposes:
+A Web License allows you to use a font on a website or a webpage.
+The cost of the license is calculated based on the average monthly number of page views the website receives.
+It can be used for the following purposes:

 • Embedding font on your website